Top Rated Michigan Online Poker Sites

 2019 eventually came and new Governor Gretchen Whitmer had previously expressed her support in legalizing sports betting.
 This was a positive sign for Michigan residents who want online gaming legalized.
 As Whitmer was in support of legalized sports betting, her support grew for online poker and casino gaming as well.

 As 2019 progressed, talks went back and forth between lawmakers with some doubt starting to creep in that perhaps another year would go by without legalizing online poker, among other online gaming.
 However, compromises were eventually reached and the House and Senate finally agreed on a bill that legalized sports betting, online casinos, online poker, and daily fantasy sports.
 Governor Whitmer signed the bill into law on December 20, 2019.

 As 2020 rolled around, partnerships between Michigan casinos and online gaming operators began to form.
 Sports betting eventually began in March.
 As for online poker and casino gaming, it was hinted that it would likely take another year before either would be up and running in Michigan.

 2021 finally arrived and the wait was over for Michigan residents.
 On January 22, a total of nine casinos and 10 mobile sportsbooks all launched within a 24-hour span.
 A week later, on January 29, PokerStars officially launched the first legal and regulated online poker site in Michigan.

-For now, PokerStars is the only regulated online poker site available in Michigan.
-However, that will soon change as BetMGM Poker has been approved for licensing in the state.
-Other online poker sites like WSOP.com are also expected to come to Michigan in the near future.
+For now, PokerStars and BetMGM Poker are the only regulated online poker sites available in Michigan.
+However, that will soon change as other online poker sites like WSOP.com are also expected to come to Michigan in the near future.

 Michigan Online Poker Bonuses